timnetworks/cfk-skeleton-structure/README.md

 * Home Page
   * About Us
-    * What We Do - two statements on whatever slider or whatever
+    * What We Do - one statement on whatever slider or whatever
     * Mission and Purpose -
     * Values and Culture
     * People